sayo-134/sayantika-roy.github.io/_pages/research_interests.md

   - /resume
 ---

+My research interests lie at the intersection of hardware and emerging computing paradigms, particularly in:

-* Quantum Comuting Hardware
+* Quantum Computing Hardware
-* Neuromorphic Computing Hardware
+* Neuromorphic Computing
-* Hardware Accelerator for AI and Machine Learning
+* Hardware Acceleration for Machine Learning

+I enjoy exploring unconventional architectures and system-level design approaches that enable intelligent, energy-efficient computing.
+I’m passionate about bridging the gap between algorithms and hardware, and contributing to the future of scalable, high-performance computing systems.